Back to Top

 Enough is enough.
 Stop the Greed and Save the Town, Save local jobs, Save our Environment!

-An appeal against the aquaculture licence decision may be made in writing, within one month of the publication of the granting of the licence (Thursday May 29th) to the Aquaculture Licences Appeals Board, Kilminchy Court, Portlaoise, Co Laois by completing the Notice of Appeal application form which is available from the Board.
+An appeal against the aquaculture licence decision must be made in writing, by Monday June 30th) to the Aquaculture Licences Appeals Board, Kilminchy Court, Portlaoise, Co Laois by completing the Notice of Appeal application form which is available from the Board.
 See www.alab.ie or email This email address is being protected from spambots.
 You need JavaScript enabled to view it..
 (Note that the appeal must be sent by registered post or dropped in by hand to the Portlaoise office).